TechGameGeek/void/README.md

-# Void Linux Cinnamon Installation Script
+# Void Linux KDE-Plasma Installation Script

-This script simplifies the installation of Void Linux with the Cinnamon desktop environment.
+This script simplifies the installation of Void Linux with the KDE-plasma desktop environment.

 ## Requirements
 - Void Linux (glibc) has been installed using the base image.